Athlon projects the top 25 teams for 2019

 For a variety of reasons, Missouri will be an interesting team to watch in 2019.
 The Tigers were banned from postseason play this year due to NCAA violations, but the program filed an appeal in hopes of overturning that decision.
 The postseason uncertainty could hang over this program into the 2019 campaign, but regardless of what happens with the appeal, the on-field product should be entertaining.
 Coach Barry Odom's team possesses a dynamic offense, led by Clemson transfer Kelly Bryant at quarterback and some of the SEC's top talent at the skill positions.
 Bryant is more mobile than last year's starter (Drew Lock), so coordinator Derek Dooley will have to tweak the offense to fit his skill set.
 Running back Larry Rountree will run behind a strong offensive line that returns three starters, and tight end Albert Okwuegbunam is the best in college football at his position.
 Missouri's high-powered offense should provide some cover for a defense that has to replace standout lineman Terry Beckner, must identify and develop a couple of players to rush the passer off the edge, and needs better play out of the secondary.
 Tackle Jordan Elliott is a rising star, and linebacker Cale Garrett should challenge for All-America honors.
 Missouri has started slow but picked up steam over the second half of the season in back-to-back years.
 The schedule affords an opportunity for a fast start.
 The Tigers play five out of their first six games at home and could be 8-0 going into the Nov.
 9 showdown at Georgia.

 Another undefeated record in the regular season might be too much to ask for coach Josh Heupel's team, but UCF remains Athlon's pick to rank as the top Group of 5 program by the end of 2019.
 With McKenzie Milton expected to sit out this year recovering from a leg injury suffered in November, a new conductor must be found for the Knights' high-octane offense, which averaged 6.9 yards per play and 43.2 points a game last fall.
-Notre Dame graduate transfer Brandon Wimbush and sophomore Darriel Mack are vying for the starting job, and this battle could extend deep into fall practice.
-The winner of that battle will have plenty of talent at their disposal.
+Notre Dame graduate transfer Brandon Wimbush and sophomore Darriel Mack are the top candidates for the starting job, but Mack is sidelined indefinitely due to an ankle injury suffered in the summer.
+With Mack out, Wimbush should be the favorite to take the first snap of 2019 and has plenty of talent at his disposal.
 Running back Greg McCrae gashed defenses for 8.9 yards per carry on 133 attempts, all-purpose threat Adrian Killins accounted for 107.5 total yards a game last fall, and the receiving corps features big-play threats in Gabriel Davis (15.4 ypc) and Tre Nixon (14.1).
 Three starters return to anchor an offensive line that should be the best in the AAC in 2019.
 The outlook on defense isn't as certain for Heupel.
 UCF gave up 222.3 rushing yards a game last season and begins 2019 with concerns in the front seven.
 End Brendon Hayes and linebacker Nate Evans are solid building blocks, but coordinator Randy Shannon will need instant contributions from transfers like tackle Cam Goode and help from the junior college ranks.
 Led by safety Richie Grant and cornerback Nevelle Clarke, the secondary is the strength of the defense.
 UCF has two favorable matchups – Stanford and at Pitt – against Power 5 teams this season, but road trips in league play to Cincinnati, Tulane and Temple could be tricky.

 After back-to-back 4-8 seasons to begin his tenure at Syracuse, coach Dino Babers delivered a breakout year in 2018.
 The Orange finished 10-3 – the program's first double-digit win total since 2001 – and capped the year with a 34-18 victory over West Virginia in the Camping World Bowl.
 A favorable schedule puts another 10-win season within reach, and there's an intriguing (and critical to the ACC Atlantic title picture) Sept.
 14 home game against Clemson.
 Eric Dungey will be missed under center, but the offense seems to be in good hands with sophomore Tommy DeVito.
 The New Jersey native ranked as a four-star prospect out of high school and saw playing time in eight games last fall.
 Easing DeVito's transition into the starting lineup is a loaded group of skill players.
 Moe Neal (869 yards) is joined by Oklahoma transfer Abdul Adams at running back, with Sean Riley, Nykeim Johnson and Trishton Jackson forming one of the ACC's top receiving corps.
 The offensive line returns two starters and adds South Alabama transfer Ryan Alexander but is the biggest question mark going into the fall.
 Syracuse's defense showed marked improvement in 2018.
 After giving up 32.2 points a game and 6.4 yards a play in 2017, the Orange cut those totals to 27 points a contest and 5.83 a play in '18.
 A strong defensive line leads the way for coordinator Brian Ward in 2019, as ends Alton Robinson and Kendall Coleman are back after combining for 20 sacks last fall.
 The linebacker unit must be rebuilt, but the secondary returns four starters – including All-America candidate Andre Cisco at safety – is among the best in the ACC.
 Kicker Andre Szmyt connected on 30 of 34 field goals last fall and won the Lou Groza Award in his first year on campus.